What is an Ethereum beacon node?

 Every Ethereum 2.0 validator node requires 32ETH to run.
 However, the recent price increase of ETH means that the exercise of Ethereum staking is becoming quite a pricey affair.
 This is why Launchnodes created Staking Club.
 Staking club allows people with less than 32 ETH to pool their Ethereum together and run a node.
 Following our ideology, this model for Ethereum staking is fully decentralized.
 Launchnodes never takes custody of your Ethereum, keys or passwords whilst still delivering maximum returns to staking club participants.

 Ethereum staking safely is a broad subject and we have to set out few variables to comment further:

-- How you stake ETH2.
-Ethereum 2.0 staking can be done either by setting up a personal validator node or by outsourcing the service from a third party.
+How you stake ETH.
+Ethereum staking can be done either by setting up a personal validator node or by outsourcing the service from a third party.
 In the case of the former, you can either run a validator node on a cloud platform (like Launchnodes on AWS), or set it up on your personal PC.

 If you opt for running an Ethereum validator node on your PC, you have to make sure that the computer you use is fast and remains online 100% of the time.
 Otherwise, there is a risk of missing the opportunity to attest or worse being penalised for not validating a block at the required time, which in turn may lead to losing some of the staked deposit.
 Therefore, running a staking node on a home PC has risks.